Cost of Rhinoplasty

 Philip J. Miller, MD, FACS is a double-board certified facial plastic surgeon in New York City who specializes in rhinoplasty.
 He’s lectured on innovative rhinoplasty techniques at the International Symposium of Facial Plastic Surgery, written chapters on rhinoplasty for medical textbooks, and specializes in his patented NatraNose® approach to rhinoplasty procedures.
 Here he outlines the true costs of rhinoplasty to help you make a decision about how and where to get the most flattering nose improvements possible:

-Your first nose job is considered a primary rhinoplasty, which can run anywhere from $3,500 to $25,000, depending on your location and the expertise of your surgeon.
+A Primary Rhinoplasty can cost between $3,500 to $25,000, depending on your location and the expertise of your surgeon.
 You might also opt for “tip plasty” which is less expensive but only improves the look, angle, or shape of the tip of your nose.

 The nose is a highly complex, finely sculpted structure that consists of a variety of tissue types, including skin, cartilage, and bone.
 Lack of expertise in working with any of these mediums can result in a nose that heals incorrectly and calls unwanted attention to itself.
 However, a beautifully executed rhinoplasty corrects defects in the size, shape, and angle of your nose.